 Information You Will Need

 When you open a case with the Cisco TAC, you must provide preliminary information to better identify and qualify the issue.
 You may need to provide additional information, depending on the nature of the issue.
-Waiting to collect the following information upon the engineer's request after opening a case inevitably results in resolution delay.
+Waiting to collect the following information until you have an engineer request after opening a case inevitably results in resolution delay.

 •Required Preliminary Information

 Required Preliminary Information

 For all issues, always provide the following information to TAC.
 Collect and save this information for use upon opening a TAC case and update it regularly with any changes.

 Provide a detailed description of the physical and logical setup, as well as all the following network elements that are involved in the voice network (if applicable):

 –Version (from Cisco Unified Communications Manager Administration, choose Details)

 –Setup (stand alone, cluster)